-Then, the Red Bulls take a 4th-minute goal from Thierry Henry, and then park the bus and let the Los Angeles Galaxy tie it up at the end of the first half, and spend the second half playing for a tie, and get it, 1-1.
-A draw on the road against the first-place team in the other conference is NOT sufficient when you CAN get the win.
+Then, the Red Bulls take a 4th-minute goal from Thierry Henry, and then park the bus and let the Los Angeles Galaxy tie it up at the end of the 1st half, and spend the 2nd half playing for a tie, and get it, 1-1.
+A draw on the road against the 1st-place team in the other conference is not sufficient when you can get the win.
 And, as Herman Edwards taught us, "You play to win the game!"

 Now Arsenal lose to Stoke, which is like losing to The Situation on Jeopardy!